 Diarmuid Ó Giolláin

-Diarmuid Ó Giolláin, Professor and Chair, Irish Language & Literature, Concurrent Professor of Anthropology
+Diarmuid Ó Giolláin is Professor of Irish Language & Literature and Concurrent Professor of Anthropology

-Diarmuid Ó Giolláin's interests include popular religion in Ireland as well as folklore and popular culture in the history of ideas and of institutions.
+Professor Ó Giolláin's interests include popular religion in Ireland as well as folklore and popular culture in the history of ideas and of institutions.
 He is the author of Locating Irish Folklore: Tradition, Modernity, Identity (2000), winner of the Katherine Briggs Folklore Prize 2000, and runner-up for the Radcliffe Prize 2001, and An Dúchas agus an Domhan (2005), as well as more than forty articles and papers.
-Prof. Ó Giolláin teaches Irish Folklore with an emphasis on narrative folklore.
+He teaches Irish Folklore with an emphasis on narrative folklore.